FDMediagroep/hamcrest-jsoup/README.md

 ###Matchers
 The following matchers are provided:
-- **ElementWithAttrribute** Matcher with a certain attribute having a specific value
+- **ElementWithAttribute** Matcher with a certain attribute having a specific value
   - hasAttribute
+  - hasHref
 - **ElementWithClass** Matcher with a certain css class
   - hasClass
 - **ElementWithData** Matcher having the desired matcher